andreasm80/blog.local/content/post/2023-07-12-installing-tmc-local/index.md

 ingress.networking.k8s.io/keycloak created
 ```

-Now, what is created on the Avi side:
+Now, what is created on the NSX-ALB side:
 ![keycloak-ingress](images/image-20230712235313488.png)

 There is my Ingress for Keycloak.
 Lets check the certificate it is using: